Key Business Needs

-“We’re a growth-by-acquisition kind of company, acquiring roughly five to ten new businesses every year,” said Eric Dixon, Information Security Manager, McKesson.
+“We’re a growth-by-acquisition kind of company, acquiring roughly five to ten new businesses every year,” said Eric Dixon, McKesson’s Information Security Manager.
 “A core part of my responsibility in the security division of McKesson is to understand how many new IT systems we’re inheriting − do they expose us to any new risks or vulnerabilities − and what kind of impact the acquisition will have on our compliance status.”

-- Robust Capabilities: The technology solutions needed a dynamic feature set that could manage large-scale deployments and provide fast and accurate results to save time for McKesson’s security team and extend their compliance and security capabilities.
+- All potential solutions required a dynamic feature set able to manage large-scale deployments and provide McKesson’s security team with fast and accurate results to save them time and expand their compliance and security capabilities.

 “The more the company grew, the more opportunities we saw to streamline and optimize our existing internal security process,” added Dixon.
 “By leveraging industry best practices and front-line security technology strategies, we would be able to build a new system that would benefit compliance, security, and our internal operations.”